LogoHistorical Figure MBTI

 The Ambition That Bred an Empress

-Princess Joanna Elisabeth of Holstein-Gottorp spent her entire life in pursuit of the social advancement that her minor German princely birth seemed to promise but perpetually withheld.
-She was intelligent, charming, energetic, and constitutionally incapable of letting well enough alone.
-Her greatest achievement came in 1744, when she successfully negotiated the match that would bring her fifteen-year-old daughter Sophia to Russia as the intended bride of the heir to the Romanov throne.
-It was a coup of the first order — a German nobody inserting her family into the center of European dynastic politics — and it should have secured Johanna's influence for decades.
+Princess Joanna Elisabeth of Holstein-Gottorp spent her life in pursuit of the social advancement that her minor German princely birth seemed to promise but perpetually withheld.
+She was charming, energetic, and constitutionally incapable of letting well enough alone.
+Her greatest achievement came in 1744, when she negotiated the match that would bring her fifteen-year-old daughter Sophia to Russia as the intended bride of the Romanov heir — a German nobody inserting her family into the center of European dynastic politics.
+It should have secured her influence for decades.
 Instead, she could not stop scheming long enough to consolidate what she had won.

-The daughter she brought to Russia, Sophia of Anhalt-Zerbst, would become Catherine II — Catherine the Great — one of the most consequential monarchs in European history.
-Johanna's role in that story is the central paradox of her life: she engineered her daughter's entry into Russia, and then Empress Elizabeth expelled Johanna from the country within a year, having discovered that she was passing information to Frederick II of Prussia.
+The daughter she brought to Russia would become Catherine the Great.
+Johanna's role in that story is the central paradox of her life: she engineered her daughter's entry into Russia, and then Empress Elizabeth expelled Johanna within a year, having discovered she was passing information to Frederick II of Prussia.
 Catherine remained.
 Her mother went home.
-They would never be close again, and Johanna would die in Paris in 1760, largely estranged from the daughter whose destiny she had set in motion.
+They would never be close again, and Johanna died in Paris in 1760, estranged from the daughter whose destiny she had set in motion.

 That's the ESFJ tragedy in concentrated form: Fe so hungry for social approval that it keeps seeking new alliances even after it has won everything it needed — and loses it all in the process.